why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 * Any AMD64/Intel* EM64T processor (32-bit processors are not supported).
 * 1 GB physical RAM (4 GB or more strongly recommended).
 * 10 GB available disk space for a minimal installation, 16 GB for a graphical desktop (more is recommended).
-In case you plan to use Btrfs snapshots a minimum of 40 GB for the root partition is recommended.
+In case you plan to use _Btrfs_ snapshots, a minimum of 40 GB for the root partition is recommended.
 * Supports most modern sound and graphics cards, 1024 x 768 display resolution (higher recommended).

 ### Precautions